fetzerch/fritzcollectd/README.rst

 The plugin recognizes several (optional) configuration parameters.
 In most cases the plugin works without any of these parameters.
 It might be necessary to specify `Address` if the router's host name has been changed.
-Some values require authentication and can only be queried if the router's `Password` has been configured.
+The values in the introduction section that are marked with *requires authentication* can only be queried if the router's `Password` has been configured (see also the prerequisites section).

 * Address: The network address of the FRITZ!Box.
 * Port: The TCP port of the FRITZ!Box.